 - 1 tbsp maple syrup or agave nectar optional

-Place the nuts in a food processor and pulse until you have the consistency of breadcrumbs.
+- Place 100g mixed nuts in a food processor and pulse until you have the consistency of breadcrumbs.

-Add the apricots, raisins and honey if using and continue to process until you the mixture comes together in one sticky lump.
+- Add 150g chopped apricots, 50g raisins and 1 tbsp maple or agave syrup (if using).
+Continue to process until the mixture comes together in a sticky lump.